ebilsanta/true-colours-game/README.md

 * Users can quit rooms
 * Users can end room and see final scores
 ###### Non-functional
+* Use static generation for main page
-* Switch standard pages to use server-side rendering
+* Use server-side rendering for initial room loads